 Synder runs a three-pass comparison based on transaction IDs:

 When Synder finds a match, it groups all related rows by that ID.
 Then it compares the total amounts.
 If the totals match, the group goes to Matched.
-If the totals differ, it goes to Discrepancy.
-If no match is found after all three passes, the transaction goes to Not Matched.
+However, if the totals differ, it goes to Discrepancy.
+Finally, if Synder finds no match after all three passes, the transaction goes to Not Matched.

-Important: Transaction dates are not used for matching.
-Matching is based on IDs and amounts only.
+Important: Synder does not use transaction dates for matching.
+Instead, it matches on IDs and amounts only.

 Managing your reconciliations

 The main Transaction Reconciliation page lists all your reconciliations.
-You can filter them by integration, account, date range, matching status, and reconciling status.
+In addition, you can filter them by integration, account, date range, matching status, and reconciling status.

 Each reconciliation shows: